CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 ## Code

-The reviewer was not able to run the test scenario provided in the README file.
+The reviewer was not able to successfully run the test scenario provided in the README file.
 There are no documentation on unit or automated tests.
 However, the reviewer run the command "yarn test" to see if there are somes tests.